-Student attire should meet the following minimum requirements: Clarification Clothing must cover areas from one armpit across to the other armpit Please see the larger graphic below.
-2. Clothing must also cover areas from the shoulders down to approximately 3 to 4 inches in length on the upper thighs. must have straps 2a.
-Rips or tears in clothing should be below the 3 to 4 inch mark on the diagram. entire area from ampit to ampit to ampit to ampit to ampit to bottom of 3-4 inch length must be covered 3.
-Shoulders must be covered by at least 2 inches of fabric must have straps 4.
-Clothing cannot be see through.
+Student attire should meet the following minimum requirements: Clarification Clothing must cover areas from one armpit across to the other armpit Clothing must also cover areas from the shoulders down to approximately 3 to 4 inches in length on the upper thighs.
+Rips or tears in clothing should be below the 3 to 4 inch mark on the diagram.
+Please see the larger graphic below.
+3. Shoulders must be covered by at least 2 inches of fabric must have straps Clothing cannot be see through.
 Clothing should be opaque.
-Transparent Opaque Translucent Shoes must be worn at all times and should be safe for the school environment.
-Examples: 5a.
-No slippers
+Transparent Opaque Shoes must be worn at all times and should be safe for the school environment.
+No slippers Examples: